Heixier/pranks/README.md

 # Introduction
-These are scripts that written for 42 Singapore's Dell Optiplex 7400 computers.
+These are scripts that written for 42 Singapore's Dell Optiplex 7400 computers on Ubuntu 22.04.5 LTS.
 Note: major system updates may impact future functionaity

 These scripts are written for entertainment purposes only and are thus highly important and valuable.